 By Heather Chadwick, Snohomish County Fire District Public Information and Education Officer.

-Snohomish County Fire District 7 responded to 186 calls from May 15th to May 20th, 2018, with 35 of the calls being in Mill Creek as follows:
+Snohomish County Fire District 7 responded to 399 calls from February 8th to February 20th, 2017, with 64 of the calls being in Mill Creek.